edjpman/edjpman.github.io/medVec/mVtutorial.md

 The following describes the process of generating BERT embeddings in the simplest manner possible.
 A full walkthrough with mathematical details will be provided in the future to multiple linked pages:

-Before diving into some of the details, the architecture of the encoder side of the transformer proposed in the famous [paper](https://arxiv.org/pdf/1706.03762) “Attention is All You Need” (cite) will act as a guide to understand how BERT works.
+Before diving into some of the details, the architecture of the encoder side of the transformer proposed in the famous [paper](https://arxiv.org/pdf/1706.03762) “Attention is All You Need” (Vaswani et al., 2023) will act as a guide to understand how BERT works.

 <img src="/assets/img/detailed-bert-arch.png" class="centered-image">

+<small>The Transformer – model architecture.
+Reprinted from Attention is all you need, by A. Vaswani, N. Shazeer, N. Parmar, J. Uszkoreit, L. Jones, A. N. Gomez, Ł. Kaiser, & I. Polosukhin, 2023, arXiv, [Link](https://arxiv.org/abs/1706.03762)</small>

 ### Pretraining: